Conjugation curvature for Cayley graphs: Nilpotent groups

 \begin{Remark} At high height, for $A,B$ fixed, there is a pattern of positive and negative curvature points appearing in an interval of fixed length surrounding each value of $C$ for which $C+AB=k^2$ is a perfect square.
 Outside of these intervals, $\kappa=0$.

-This means that in a fixed fiber $(A,B,*)$, almost every point has zero curvature; on the other hand, we've seen that over the ball of radius $n$, a positive proportion of points have $\kappa \neq 0$. \end{Remark}
+This means that in a fixed fiber $(A,B,*)$ of the projection map $\pi\bigl( (A,B,C)\bigr)=(A,B)$, almost every point has zero curvature; on the other hand, we've seen that over the ball of radius $n$, a positive proportion of points have $\kappa \neq 0$. \end{Remark}

 We note that this proof will carry over to the Heisenberg group with {\em any} generating set.
 We sketch the general proof here.
 There will still be a low-height/high-height distinction in arbitrary generators, with a positive proportion of the ball in low height.
-(See \cite{duchin-mooney}, where the low-height case is called {\em unstable} and the proportion is the positive rational number $V_{\sf uns}/V$.)
+(See \cite{duchin-mooney}, where the low-height case is called {\em unstable} and the proportion is given by a certain volume ratio that is shown to be positive and rational.)
 Each generating set has a defining polygon $Q$ in the plane given by the convex hull of the projection of its generating set.
 (For the standard generators, $Q$ is the diamond $|A|+|B|\le n$.)
 It is still the case that conjugation by generators induces a linear change in the $C$ coordinate.
 We can restrict to a sector of the defining polygon bounded away from its vertices, as we did here, so that there exists $h>0$ for which $(A,B) \in nQ$ and $C\in [0,hn^2]$ implies $(A,B,C)\in B_n$.
 This guarantees that the fibers in this sector over each $(A,B)$ will see a full period with respect to $A$ and $B$.
 The word length will still be given in $(A,B,C)$ by a linear function with rounding in the low-height case.
 Thus we will get linear inequalities determining whether $\kappa>0,\kappa<0,$ or $\kappa=0$, with each one satisfied for a positive proportion of points in $B_n$.
+We expect that an argument like this is adaptable to all finitely generated nilpotent groups via analysis of their Mal'cev bases.